-Registration and Records 517.796.8405 Transcript request recording 517.796.8602 Records office fax 517.796.8446
+Registration and Records Records office fax 517.796.8405 517.796.8446

 STUDENT RECORDS ACCESS & PRIVACY

 Release and disclosure of student records maintained by JCC is governed by state and federal laws, which provide reasonable definitions of privacy and are subject to change.
 JCC accords all rights under the law to students and has an accepted practice of not releasing any records without the written consent of the student, regardless of age.